 McAlister’s Deli has really good soups (and sandwiches).

-Sapporo – Ok, its not exactly soup, but some may consider ramen soup.
+Sapporo – Ok, it’s not exactly soup, but some may consider ramen, soup.

 Domu – More ramen, and really delicious.

 And then there are Whole Foods, Lucky’s, Publix, and Panera too.
+They can have

 No matter what sort of package you are sending be sure to double check the mailing address.
 Too many times we have heard of packages arriving, but never getting to the right recipient.

-This past year, my daughter got really sick twice; once with a bad flu and once for a bad virus.
+This past year, my daughter got really sick twice; once with the bad flu and once for a bad virus.
 It was difficult to get an appointment during flu season (seems that most students and teachers all got hit with the flu).
 I would recommend your student getting the flu shot this year.
 Another consideration is to ask your family doctor for a recommendation of a general practitioner doctor in Orlando.
 Yes, your fees pay for the student health center but her now having an Orlando doctor will make getting an appointment a little easier.
 They are going to be at college for four years so establishing a relationship early may be worth it when the time comes that your student needs to be seen (although all bets are off when the flu season hits its peak).